Chemotherapy & Immunotherapy

 We deliver these treatments across a number of different areas, including:

 What is Chemotherapy?

 Chemotherapy (“chemo”) is a treatment with drugs which destroy or control the growth of cancer cells.
-These maybe given as tablets or by injection or an infusion (sometimes termed as a drip) into the vein.
+These maybe given as tablets, by injection or as an infusion (sometimes termed as a drip) into a vein.
 There are many different types of chemotherapy drugs, which can be used in combination with each other.
 This is because different drugs destroy the cancer cells in different ways.
 Because chemotherapy can affect normal cells in the body as well, this sometimes causes unpleasant side effects.
 However, normal cells will usually re-grow and heal quickly, so the damage to the normal cell is only temporary.

 Specific information about the potential side effects of chemotherapy treatment is given to each patient, and clear advice of what to do if they occur.
 All patients are given a phone number to contact a skilled health professional twenty four hours a day to discuss any issues, such as side effects, or if feeling unwell whilst chemotherapy is being received.

-Chemotherapy is delivered by a highly committed multi-disciplinary team of medical, pharmacy, and nursing staff who are highly trained professionals in their specific areas.
-Our teamwork makes sure that all patients have the best possible chemotherapy treatment and supportive care available.
+All the different types of treatments are delivered by a highly committed multi-disciplinary team of medical, pharmacy, and nursing staff who are highly trained professionals in their specific areas.
+Our teamwork makes sure that all patients have the best possible treatment and supportive care available.

-For more information about the specific drug that has been prescribed please follow this link to the Macmillan website http://www.macmillan.org.uk/information-and-support/treating/chemotherapy/drugs-and-combination-regimens
+For more information about the specific treatments that have been prescribed please follow this link to the Macmillan Website and for additional information our Website has a selection of Information Leaflets covering cancer treatments at your disposal.

 For patients receiving treatments please see the treatment pathway page.